Trust img

 How Common is Klinefelter Syndrome?

-Klinefelter syndrome is a common male chromosomal condition that affects 1 in every 500 - 1000 newborn is affected by this disorder.
+Klinefelter syndrome is a common male chromosomal condition that affects 1 in every 500 - 1000 newborn boys affected by this disorder.
 Despite being common, the condition remains undiagnosed in most cases.
 This is mainly because symptoms can be mild and may not be noticed during childhood or adolescence.

 Types of Klinefelter Syndrome